CLIXOVE/applied-forecasting-portfolio/README.md

 **This portfolio is:**
 - applied and production-oriented
 - focused on reliability and decisions
-- opinionated about trade-offs
+- explicit about trade-offs

 **This portfolio is not:**
-- a collection of Kaggle-style optimisations
+- Kaggle-style optimisation exercises
-- research-heavy or algorithm-first
+- algorithm-first research projects
-- infrastructure- or MLOps-focused
+- infrastructure-heavy MLOps demos

 ---

-If you’re interested in how forecasting and analytics behave *when the stakes are real*, this portfolio reflects how I approach that work.
+If you’re interested in how forecasting and analytics behave **when the stakes are real**, this portfolio reflects how I approach that work.